Understanding the Carnage of Road Fatalities in Thailand

 🛵 Statistics That Shock

-• Thailand ranks second globally in road traffic fatalities.
+• Thailand is second in the world for road traffic deaths.

 🚗 Driving in Thailand

-In cities like Bangkok, the roads are a constant battleground.
-Motorcycles weave in and out of lanes, disregarding traffic signals.
-This behavior not only endangers the riders but also puts other drivers at risk.
+In cities like Bangkok, the roads can feel like a battle.
+The motorcycles go in and out of lanes all the time.
+Many do not follow traffic lights.
+This way of driving puts the riders in danger.
+It also puts other drivers at risk.

 ⚠️ Navigating the Chaos

-• Stay alert for motorcyclists who may not adhere to traffic rules.
+• Stay alert for motorcyclists who may not follow traffic rules.

 🕌 Local Temple